Pretorian/workshop-band-app/workshop/01-init.md

  a single remote method)
 - notes (A project containing a basic working example, including a memory database)

-We will choose the default option as it is useful to have a built-in User model to extend from when building our model for our users.
+We will choose the default option, `api-server`, as it is useful to have a built-in User model to extend from when building our model for our users.

 _Note: As alluded to above, it is best practice to extend base models such as `User` rather than using them directly.
 If we have multiple objects extending from a base model and we modify a base model, there may be adverse effects on all the models extending it._